 Most TENCEL is created in a closed-loop process, which means the chemicals and water used are continuously recycled and not dumped into waterways.
 It’s one of the best semi-synthetics on the market, in my opinion.

-This fabric is newish in the market, and holds a lot of promise.
+This fabric is newish in the market, and holds promise.
 Nylon is usually made from petrochemicals—and most workout clothes use it.
 But this bio-based nylon is made from castor beans.
 There’s not a lot of information as to how exactly the fabric is made, but it’s OEKO-TEX 100 certified.

 From the little information I could gather online, to make this fabric they turn castor bean oil into a PA11 polymer—a non-biodegradable thermoplastic.
 From this, they make it into a yarn.
 If I had to guess, there are likely some harsh chemicals required to turn castor beans into a stretchy, high-performance fabric… So while I doubt this option is perfect, it does seem like a good alternative to petroleum-based nylon (at least for now) when it comes to sports bras that can really provide adequate support.

-A quick look into ROICA V550
+A Quick Look Into ROICA V550

 Another new & innovative fabric, ROICA V550 is a yarn used as an alternative to elastane.
 It’s part of a family of yarns called ROICA Eco-Smart.
 There’s virtually no information about how or what it is made from—and I looked— but it does have a Cradle to Cradle certified Material Health Certificate.
 That’s a good thing!